bntoine/Vibe_Ribbon/README.md

-###### Logo by DeathByAutoscroll#7617 .
-The font used in the logo originally created by NanaOn-Sha for the video game Vib-Ribbon in 1999.
+##### Logo by DeathByAutoscroll#7617 .
+The font used in the logo was originally created by NanaOn-Sha for the video game Vib-Ribbon in 1999.
 Recreated by Robert Tumbolisu Buch in 2017.